myliu1999/video-bitrate-visualizer/README.md

 * `--stats-file` – optional path to write the bitrate summary.
 * `--plotly-html` – write an interactive HTML plot using Plotly.
 * `--target-bitrate` – draw a reference line at the given average bitrate.
+* `--mark-iframes` – overlay vertical markers at I-frame times.
+This flag triggers an additional `ffprobe -show_frames` pass to detect frame types.

 Running the script pops up a plot window showing the average bitrate (in kbps) for each time bucket.